Soerjadi Soerjadarma: Independence period

 During the Indonesian Revolution, Suryadarma, as the first Chief of Staff of the Indonesian Air Force, first as an Air Commodore, and then as an Air Vice Marshal, from his appointment in late 1945, began developing an interest in "aerospace" through the establishment of an Aeroclub, with basic military aviation education and training in Maguwo, Maospati and Malang (radio engineering, radio operators, pilots, paratroops, air supplies and morse code training).
-Suryadarma realized the importance of paratroopers, given the geographical condition of Indonesia, consisting of thousands of islands, which became the forerunner of the first paratrooper unit in Indonesia, establishing the Pasukan Gerak Tjepat (PGT) which became the Indonesian Air Force's Kopasgat, the oldest special forces unit in Southeast Asia.
-He was the one who gave the blessing for the first combat paradrop in the country.
-Suryadarma strongly supported the ideas of Wiweko Supeno and Nurtanio in various experiments on airplanes and helicopter production in Maospati.
+Suryadarma realized the importance of paratroopers, given the geographical condition of Indonesia, consisting of thousands of islands, which became the forerunner of the first paratrooper unit in Indonesia, establishing the Pasukan Gerak Tjepat (PGT) which became the Indonesian Air Force's Korpasgat, the oldest special forces unit in Southeast Asia.
+He was the one who gave the blessing for the first combat paradrop in the country, which happened in October 1947.
+Suryadarma strongly supported the ideas of Wiweko Supeno and Nurtanio in various experiments on aircraft and helicopter production in Maospati, planting the seeds of a national aviation industry.
 He along with Halim Perdanakusuma and Wiweko invited foreign transport planes to break through the Dutch air blockade against Indonesia.

 Post-independence

 From 1950 to 1954, then Air Marshal Suryadarma prioritized the establishment of flight training and education schools with military and civil aviation technical vocational training, by utilizing Dutch experts (former East Indies Air force and Naval aviation) as instructors, lecturers and education quality supervisors, while the Airborne Officers' School employed instructors from the United States Army and Air Force.
 In 1954 the education instructors were handled by the Air Force officers and non-commissioned officers, for prospective educational instructors who excelled, Suryadarma sent these officers and non-commissioned officers to train with the Indian Air Force in large numbers to receive additional training in Western aircraft.

 From 1950 to 1955, he founded Aeroclubs in several provincial capitals.
 His policies were allowing civilians interested in flying with the Piper Cub L4-J training aircraft, as long as they met the requirements.
 There were two classes that would fulfill the requirements as Pilot-III (klein brevet), with 60–65 flight hours.
-The instructors were Air Force pilots and this course was limited to Cililitan (Halim), Andir (Sulaiman, Bandung) and Maguwo (Adisucipto).
+The instructors were Air Force officers with pilot trauining and this course was limited to air force basees in Cililitan (Halim), Andir (Sulaiman, Bandung) and Maguwo (Adisucipto).
 Most of the civilian students were young lecturers from universities.
 Suryadarma initiated publication of the aerospace magazine Angkasa by the Air Force Information Service in 1950.
 Now Angkasa magazine is published and preserved by the Kompas Gramedia group under Jakob Oetama.